-The following students received honour certificates at our assembly on Tuesday; Andrew, Xavier, Emily, William, Cherish, Christopher, Emily, Connor, Skye, Jordyn, Ben, Felicity, Tayla, Thomas, Chloe, Ben, Chet, Lacey, Sophie, Brooke, Gabrielle, Levi and Lucas.
+The following students received honour certificates at our assembly on Tuesday; Andrew, Xavier, Emily, William, Cherish, Christopher, Emily, Connor, Skye, Jordyn, Ben, Felicity, Tayla, Thomas, Chloe, Ben, Chet, Lacey, Sophie, Brooke, Gabriel, Levi and Lucas.

 There has been a confirmed case of chickenpox (also called varicella) at the school this week.

 The main symptom of chickenpox is an itchy red rash that turns into blisters, which then crust over.
 Advice from the Health Department is that children should be kept at home until the last of the blisters has dried out and scabbed over.
 If any pregnant mothers or those with young babies are concerned they should consult their medical professional.
 If a student does contract chickenpox, we ask that parents notify the school immediately.

 Lids for Kids

 Gooseberry Hill PS are now collecting plastic bottle tops and bread tags for ‘Lids for Kids’.
 An organisation that creates mobility limbs for disabled children.